pop up description layer

 SGT Roger P. Brilinski Jr [MO]

-SSG William T. Butts [C]
+SSG William T. Butts [CE]

 SSG Patbouvier E. Ortiz